 - our lawsuit against Microsoft;

 - infrastructure;

 - sales and marketing;

-- research and development;
+- · research and development;

-- personnel; and
+- · personnel; and

 - · general business enhancements.

 We need to significantly increase our revenue if we are to attain profitability and there is no assurance that we will be able to do so.
-In the event that we are unable to achieve profitability or raise sufficient funding to cover our losses, we may not be able to meet our obligations as they come due, raising substantial doubts as to our ability to continue as a going concern.
+In the event that we are unable to achieve profitability or raise sufficient funding to cover our losses in the near term, we will be unable to meet our expenses and obligations as they come due, and this raises substantial doubts as to our ability to continue as a going concern.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.